yandex/mapsapi-codestyle/js.md

     // ...
 }
 ```
-  * Condition statements should not contain value assignment:
+  * Condition statements should not contain assignment operations:

 **Good:**